i-like-robots/react-tags/README.md

 #### suggestionsTransform (optional)

-A callback function to apply custom filter to the suggestions.
-The callback receives two arguments; a `query` and the input [suggestions](#suggestions-optional) and must return a list of filtered suggestion.
-This will supersede [suggestionsFilter](#suggestionsfilter-optional)
+A callback function to apply a custom filter to the suggestions.
+The callback receives two arguments; a `query` and the input [suggestions](#suggestions-optional) and must return a new array of suggestion items.
+Using this option you can filter and sort suggestions.

+**Note:** This will supersede [suggestionsFilter](#suggestionsfilter-optional) in future.

 ```js
 import matchSorter from "match-sorter";